 The two crew sat in tandem on downward-firing ejection seats in a pressurized cockpit; since the M-50 was to cruise at very high altitude, the crew had to wear full pressure suits to deal with abrupt cabin depressurization or ejection.
 The crew got into the aircraft through separate bottom hatches, and there were emergency hatches on top, forward of a compartment containing a life raft and other survival gear.
 A sophisticated avionics suite was planned for the M-50, featuring the latest in bombing and navigation gear, including a stellar navigation system; it is unclear just how much of the suite was fitted to the prototype.

 In April 1961, the two inner VD-7A turbojets were swapped with afterburning VD-7MAs.
-The machine seemed to be flying right, and work was proceeding on the prototype of the "M-52" that featured an IFR probe on the nose, modified wingtip engine installation, an auxiliary tee tailplane, a tail turret with twin cannon, and a warload of two Kh-22 (NATO AS-4 "Kitchen") stand-off missiles.
+The machine seemed to be flying right, and work was proceeding on the prototype of the "M-52" that featured an IFR probe on the nose; modified wingtip engine installation; an auxiliary tee tailplane; a tail turret with twin cannon; and a warload of two Kh-22 (NATO AS-4 "Kitchen") stand-off missiles.
 However, by this time the program was running on empty.
-Soviet Premier Nikita Krushchev was not enthusiastic about strategic bombers, believing with some valid reason that the new intercontinental ballistic missiles (ICBMs) then being fielded were a cheaper and potentially much more effective strategic nuclear delivery system.
+Soviet Premier Nikita Khrushchev was not enthusiastic about strategic bombers, believing with some valid reason that the new intercontinental ballistic missiles (ICBMs) then being fielded were a cheaper and potentially much more effective strategic nuclear delivery system.

 * The following table gives "Bison" variants and production: